developdenver/Talk-Prep-Workshop/Checklist.md

 ## Conclusion
 * [ ] Announce that you have have arrived at the conclusion of the talk
     * For example: "In summary", "In conclusion", "Let's cover what we learned", etc.
-* [ ] Recap your outcomes or testate your thesis and outline how you defended it
+* [ ] Recap your outcomes or restate your thesis and outline how you defended it
 * [ ] Have a call to action for the audience
 * [ ] Leave the door open for more discussion either through Q&A or after the talk
 * [ ] Provide a link to a list of resources